 If the database

-to the existing file.
-If the sequences are already in the existing
+existing file.
+If the sequences are already in the existing file, then the

-Construct the first four discrete prolate spheroidal sequences of length 512.
-Specify a time half bandwidth product of 2.5.
-Use them to create a database of Slepian sequences,
+Construct discrete prolate spheroidal sequences of length 512.
+Specify a time-half-bandwidth product of 2.5.

 dpss.mat, in the current working directory.
 The output variable,

 Time-half-bandwidth product, specified as a positive scalar.
 This argument

 determines the frequency concentrations of the Slepian sequences in

 dps_seq — Slepian sequences

 Slepian sequences, specified as a matrix.
 The number of rows in

 dps_seq is equal to the length of the